 Remember that you can also schedule your report from the main custom reports page.
 Here, find the report that you want to schedule in the list of reports you’ve created, then press the ellipsis icon on the right side of the report row.
 From the dropdown menu, select the Schedule item.

 When you’ve finished configuring all of the settings for your report, remember to select Save Changes at the bottom of the page (even if you can also save changes in every single tab).
 The settings you configured will now be applied to your custom report.

-Please note: Report scheduling is available only for customers with Enterprise plan subscription
+- Report scheduling is available only for customers with Enterprise plan subscription

-Also note that the report schedules are based on the current visibility and permissions of the user (Superadmin or Power User level) who created it, who is its owner.
+- Report schedules are based on the current visibility and permissions of the user (Superadmin or Power User level) who created it, who is its owner.
 If the report’s owner permissions change and the owner has no longer the permissions needed to schedule the report — for example the Superadmin or Power User who created the report has been deleted or their user level has been changed from Superadmin or Power User to normal user — the scheduling process cannot be executed.
 In this case, we suggest duplicating the report, so that you become the report’s owner and you are still able to schedule it.